akctba/MidataMerge/MarinerDatamerge-1/Readme.md

 ## Running on IDE
 * Clone the project
 * Import on Eclipse/SpringToolSuite as Maven project
-* Start service MarineDatamerge on Boot Dashboard
+* Start service MarineDatamerge-1 on Boot Dashboard

 ## Prerequisites